 Hard-surfaced trails are shared by bikers, hikers, runners, in-line skaters/roller-skiers and dog-walkers.
 Some are also appropriate for wheelchairs and strollers.
 The trails are two-way and may include wooden bridges and road crossings.
 In addition to the many in-park trails, Three Rivers also operates regional trails, popular among bike commuters and those just out enjoying the ride.

 Need a bike?
 No problem.
 Three Rivers offer bike rentals at Baker Campground.
 Rentals are open to everyone, not just campers.

 E-bikes (electric-assist or pedal-assist bicycles) are allowed on paved trails and wherever traditional bicycles are allowed if they meet the state’s definition and requirements (subdivision 27).
 A motorized bicycle that does not meet this definition is not allowed on any Park District trails.
 Learn more e-bike use in the parks.

-Three Rivers has designated mountain biking trails in Murphy-Hanrehan Park Reserve, Elm Creek Park Reserve and Lake Rebecca Park Reserve.
+Three Rivers has designated mountain biking trails in Murphy-Hanrehan Park Reserve, Carver Park Reserve, Elm Creek Park Reserve and Lake Rebecca Park Reserve.

 The Three Rivers Blog